itstinghua/itstinghua.github.io/_pages/Echo.md

       </h2>

       <p class="echo-note">
-        The closing moment of my Ph.D. journey.
         Thanks to everyone who shared this moment with me.
       </p>